brent-c-mills/idol/README.md

 Idol sits on top of BATS (https://github.com/sstephenson/bats).
 Idol creates and stores Idols (Golden Images) --> ( A Golden Bat == an Idol!
 Get it? ).
 Future systems can be tested against these Idols to check compliance to the golden image / golden standard for a given system.

+Idol generates bats tests around users, groups, installed software, and environment variables.
+Within each of these categories, two types of tests are generated; hash tests and full tests.
+1x Hash test is generated for each category.
+By default, hash tests are the only tests that are run.
+However, if anything in a given category changes (including comments in files), the hash test will fail and a full test will be launched for that category.
+Full tests do not test comments in files - as a result, it is possible for a hash test to fail, but all full tests for that category to pass.

+This Hash and Full approach is taken in order to save time during testing while still allowing a full system test via BATS.

 **INSTALLATION:**